top of page

 • Free from distractions

+Basset Hounds possess one of the strongest scenting abilities in the canine world.
 If they detect an interesting scent, their attention can quickly shift away from the training session.
+For this reason, training in a quiet environment before gradually introducing distractions is highly beneficial.

 Essential Commands to Teach